lck/odoo-devops-tools/README.md

 `odt-env` supports two development workflows:

-- **Docker development** — run Odoo and PostgreSQL with Docker Compose.
+- **Local Docker** — run Odoo and PostgreSQL with the generated Docker Compose environment.
 - **Native development with venv** — run Odoo directly on the host using a generated Python virtual environment.

-Choose the workflow that fits your development environment.
+Choose the workflow that fits your environment.
 Both use the same `odoo-project.ini` project definition.

-### Docker development
+### Local Docker

 Create a new workspace: